Travel Reviews, Approvals, and Restrictions

 Depending on the timing of travel and the situation in the destination country, the University may approve all travel at one time.
 Alternatively, we may approve the first trip and then require follow-up prior to subsequent travel.
 If you are returning for subsequent travel after receiving permission for one trip, you may edit and resubmit your original proposal to request approval for the new travel.

-The US Department of State usually updates travel warnings and country-specific information at least annually.
-Please review the warnings, alerts, and related information.
+The US Department of State usually updates Travel Advisories and country-specific information at least annually.
+Please review the Advisory details, alerts, and related information.
 Then, make any necessary changes to your proposal before submitting to the TRS.

 - My request was denied.
 Can I resubmit for further consideration?